 Source: Authors' analysis of BLS (2006) analysis of National Compensation Survey, Tables 19, 20, and 21.
-Average number of paid vacation days calculated as a weighted average of number of paid vacation days by minimum length of service, using authors' calculations of private sector job tenure from the CEPR extract of the Current Population Survey Job Tenure Supplement for January 2006.
+Average number of paid-leave days calculated as a weighted average of number of paid-leave days by minimum length of service, using authors' calculations of private sector job tenure from the CEPR extract of the Current Population Survey Job Tenure Supplement for January 2006.
 We use average tenure distribution for both small and medium-to-large establishments.

-The United States is the only country in the group that does not legally require employers to provide paid annual leave.
-Of course, many employers in the United States offer some or all of their employees paid vacations and paid holidays even though the law does not establish a legal minimum for either kind of benefit.
-(Many employers in the other 20 countries in Figure 1 also offer more paid vacations and holidays than the legal minimums described in the figure.)
-Table 2 presents data on paid vacations and paid holidays in the U.S. private sector from the 2006 National Compensation Survey.
-The first column shows that about 77 percent of private-sector workers are in jobs where their employer offers paid vacation.
-The next column indicates that about 76 percent of workers are in jobs with paid holidays.
-The next two columns give the average number of paid vacation and paid holidays for those employees who have paid vacation and paid holidays, that is, the average excludes those employees who have zero paid vacation and paid holidays.
-For this group, which represents about three-fourths of the U.S. work force, the average paid annual leave is about 12 days, and the average number of paid holidays is about eight.
-The final two columns give the average number of paid vacation and paid holidays including the roughly one-fourth of the work force that does not have these benefits.
-On average, private-sector workers in the United States have about nine days of paid vacation per year, plus about six paid holidays.
+The United States is the only country in the group that does not legally require employers to provide any paid annual leave.

+Of course, many employers in the countries in Figure 1 offer more paid leave and public holidays than the legal minimums described in the figure, on the basis of collective (or individual) agreements.
+This factor is especially important in the United States given that the law does not establish a legal minimum for either kind of benefit.
+Table 2 presents data on paid leave and paid public holidays in the U.S. private sector from the 2006 National Compensation Survey.
+The first column shows that about 77 percent of private sector workers are in jobs where their employer offers paid leave.
+The next column indicates that about 76 percent of workers are in jobs with paid public holidays.
+In other words one in four US workers has no paid leave or public holidays at all.

+The next two columns give the average number of paid leave and paid public holidays for those employees who have paid leave and paid public holidays, that is, the average excludes those employees who have zero paid leave and paid public holidays.
+For this group, which represents about three-fourths of the U.S. work force, the average paid annual leave is about 12 days, and the average number of paid public holidays is about eight.

+The final two columns give the average number of paid leave and paid public holidays including the roughly one-fourth of the work force that does not have these benefits.
+On average, private-sector workers in the United States have about nine days of paid leave per year, plus about six paid public holidays.
+This is less than half the figure typical as a legal minimum in western European countries, even without allowing for the supplementary, collectively agreed provisions enjoyed by many workers.